Sarah-Workman/Sarah-Workman/README.md

 <H1> <strong>🌱 I'm currently pursuing a BS in Application Development. </strong>🌱 </h1>
 <br>
-<p> I have worked with java, javascript, html, css, and sass/scss.
-I'm currently learning Vue, and hope to implement this into some of my ongoing learning projects.
-My intention is to work with web development after completion of my degree. </p>
+<p> I have worked with java, javascript, html, CSS,SQL, SASS, VUE, VUEX, and Firebase.
+My intention is to start a career in web development. </p>

  <p> This page will showcase my growth and skill as I continue down my career path.🌱</p>
  <div><br></div>